 Negative Points

-- Has stats, very effective for a dancer as normally hired through aesthetics of a person, usually casting have a certain image in mind so aesthetics are very important with first impressions because it can be all about how you look or perform.
+normally hired through aesthetics of a person, usually casting have a certain image in mind so aesthetics are very important with first impressions because it can be all about how you look or perform.

-- Has a lot of experiences shows he is professional, experienced performers are a more popular choice due to knowledge and know that will do exactly what is required, making every team members life easier.
+Has a lot of experiences shows he is professional, experienced performers are a more popular choice due to knowledge and know that will do exactly what is required, making every team members life easier.

-- Very consistent layout - consistency is always effective allowing the performer to show they are dedicated and starts a professional reputation.
+Very consistent layout - consistency is always effective allowing the performer to show they are dedicated and starts a professional reputation.

-- Tidy dates and information - shows he is an organised person which is a good skill to have, especially in a active business like performing, you've always got to be on your toes and ready.
+Tidy dates and information - shows he is an organised person which is a good skill to have, especially in a active business like performing, you've always got to be on your toes and ready.

-- Good to show who he has worked with - as can contact them for reference and within the business it is very much who you know as well as what you know.
+them for reference and within the business it is very much who you know as

-- Doesn’t need the extra dance within the title as you are already in dance makes it very confusing and overcrowded. - you don't want it to lose focus from the main information when people are browsing your cv, especially if it is in a speed look situation.
+as you are already in dance makes it very confusing and overcrowded. - you don't want it to lose focus from the main information when people are browsing your cv, especially if it is in a speed look situation.

-- PDF version isn’t as effective too complicated and changed the fonts too much makes it hard to concentrate on one aspect - trying to be modern isn't always the best way to do things, also sticking to your theme is always best as it adds to your repetoire as a person, so creating many different ones may show your very undecided as a person and messy which is not the vibe you ever want to emit in this industry.
+and changed the fonts too much makes it hard to concentrate on one aspect - trying to be modern isn't always the best way to do things, also sticking to your theme is always best as it adds to your repetoire as a person, so creating many different ones may show your very undecided as a person and messy which is not the vibe you ever want to emit in this industry.

-- More like a Wikipedia page than a cv not very personal - you definitely don't want it to look like a wiki page as it will give off the element that you've just copied someone else, just a carbon copy and not original, also shows no personality if its too factual and boring people won't feel interested in your experiences if you overload with extras that are unnecessary.
+personal - you definitely don't want it to look like a wiki page as it will give off the element that you've just copied someone else, just a carbon copy and not original, also shows no personality if its too factual and boring people won't feel interested in your experiences if you overload with extras that are unnecessary.

 Bernie Allcock - https://lookaside.fbsbx.com/file/Bernie-Allcock-Performance-CV-2016.pdf?token=AWyi_U2lHYBycWFfXDOlYP2y9QcIaQ9BHXvYFT8g4ftpNw0SkVmmzlrYXGbBshQuTl013ouVs4J3rrDD6DiU7quDuTp0jBVNUsj--xtgiXN4ecnvh_u6XZ7oZo0SNQRdPopOH_TqN_-R9A1F7roxsjxJ